Security and Privacy on Generative Data in AIGC: A Survey: Introduction

 Chen \textit{et al.} \cite{chen2023challenges} summarized the AIGC technology and analyzed the security and privacy challenges in AIGC.
 Moreover, they explored the potential countermeasures with advanced technologies, involving privacy computing, blockchain, and beyond.
 However, they did not pay attention to the detection and access control of generative data.

-The differences between our work and previous works are: (1) Our work is targeted at generative data rather than AIGC.
+The differences between our work and previous works are: \begin{itemize} \item Our work is targeted at generative data rather than AIGC.
 Previous works also explored issues about privacy in data collection and security of models.
-Yet, these issues are generic to AI security, which has been discussed in some works \cite{10.1145/3487890,10.1145/3436755}.
-(2) Previous works presented the corresponding techniques in terms of specific issues but neglected the fact that the same technique can address multiple issues.
-For example, watermarking can be used to protect copyright while detecting false data.
-On the contrary, we discuss security and privacy from the fundamental properties of information security, whose presence are ensured through specific techniques.
-(3) We supplement security issues that are not discussed in previous works, including access control and generative detection.
+Yet, these issues are generic to AI security, which has been discussed in some works \cite{10.1145/3487890,10.1145/3436755}. \item {Previous works presented the corresponding techniques in terms of specific issues of privacy and security, whereas the issues cannot be enumerated in full.
+On the other hand, we discuss security and privacy from the fundamental properties of information security, which can cover the almost all of the issues.}

+\item We supplement security issues that are not discussed in previous works, including access control and generative detection.
 In addition, we explore the use of generative data to power the privacy protection of real data.
 Table \ref{tab:freq} shows the comparisons of our work with existing surveys.